Your Bone-Friendly AS Diet Is Here

 “About 51% of patients with AS have vitamin D deficiency and it's associated with increased disease severity,” Dr. Magrey says.
-Aim for about 800 IU of vitamin D daily, which can come in a tablet (and is often combined with calcium), or can be found in eggs, butter, fatty fish like salmon, and fortified foods including juice and cereal.
+In general, aim for about 800 IU of vitamin D daily, which can come in a tablet (and is often combined with calcium), or can be found in eggs, butter, fatty fish like salmon, and fortified foods including juice and cereal.
+(Your doc may want to check your vitamin D levels to guide supplementation.)
 Other factors for bone health include vitamins C, K1, and K2, magnesium, copper, manganese, and essential fatty acids.

 Adding Calcium to Your Diet

 If you’re looking to add more high-calcium foods, start with dairy.
 A quarter-cup of mozzarella cheese contains 141.5 mg of calcium, while a cup of 1% milk contains 349 mg.
 (Eight ounces of vanilla ice cream?
 That's 85 mg of calcium!)
 Other calcium-containing foods include sardines, canned salmon with bones, calcium-fortified beverages (juice or non-dairy milks), tofu, collard and turnip greens, broccoli rabe, bok choy, kale, and dried figs.

 You can help fight the inflammation caused by AS through your diet, says holistic nutritionist Katie LeBlanc, founder of Restoring Autoimmune Health in Vancouver.
 She has lived with AS for more than a decade and has helped treat her condition through her diet.
 “Prioritizing whole foods and cooking from scratch is beneficial when it comes to inflammation and bone health,” LeBlanc says.
 “Eating a variety of leafy greens, quality fats, fiber, and calcium-rich foods is also important.”